David Teague is an Emmy-winning documentary film editor and writer.

 As a screenwriter, he wrote the 2023 Sundance hit Cassandro with director Roger Ross Williams, starring Gael García Bernal.
 Cassandro was nominated for a 2024 GLAAD award for Outstanding Film and is Certified Fresh at 92% on Rotten Tomatoes.
 David was also an Executive Producer on Cassandro and was a fellow at the 2018 Sundance Screenwriters Lab with the film.
 His writing work also includes the Emmy-nominated HBO special Between the World and Me, which he adapted for the screen based on the book by Ta-Nehisi Coates.
 He is currently co-writing Florence from Ohio with director Stephanie Wang-Breal.

-David has been an editing mentor with the IFP Documentary Labs and the Karen Schmeer Film Editing Fellowship and has served on the jury at Full Frame.
-He has taught editing or guest lectured at Columbia University, the New School, DCTV, Union Docs, Points North Forum, the Manhattan Edit Workshop, Brooklyn College and Long Island University, and he is the author of three best-selling guides to film editing with Final Cut Pro and Final Cut Express.
+David has been an advisor and mentor with the Gotham/IFP Documentary Labs, the Karen Schmeer Film Editing Fellowship, the Tribeca Film Institute Doc Program, the Catapult & T/F Rough Cut Retreat, the FRONTLINE/Firelight Fellowship, the Brown Girls Doc Mafia Feedback Loop Program, and the Sundance Institute CNEX Documentary Lab in China.
+He has served on the jury at Full Frame and the Woodstock Film Festival and has taught editing or guest lectured at Columbia University, the New School, DCTV, UnionDocs, Points North Forum, the Manhattan Edit Workshop, Brooklyn College and Long Island University.
+He is the author of three best-selling guides to film editing with Final Cut Pro.

 David lives in Brooklyn, NY.